openstreams/wflow/doc/wflow_sbm.rst

     :math:`\theta_r` and :math:`\lambda` as previously defined.

 Feddes (1978) described a transpiration reduction-curve for the reduction coefficient :math:`\alpha`, as a function of :math:`h`.
-Below, the function in wflow_sbm, that calculates for the actual transpiration from the unsaturated zone layer(s).
+Below, the function used in wflow_sbm, that calculates actual transpiration from the unsaturated zone layer(s).

 ::